- YIELDS | 2-6 SERVINGS

 Instructions

-- Combine basil leaves, nuts or sunflower seeds, and garlic in a food processor or high-speed blender and process for about 1 minute or until a paste forms.
+- Add 1/2 the oil, the nuts or sunflower seeds, and garlic, then add 1/2 the basil leaves, to a food processor or high-speed blender and process for about 30 seconds and until a paste forms.

-- With the processor running, slowly drizzle in the oil until the mixture is creamy.
+- With the processor running, add the remaining basil, and slowly drizzle in the oil until the mixture is creamy.

 - Keep the machine running, add the cheese and process for about 5-10 seconds or until the cheese is mixed through.